 - There may be specific reasons why you need to stick with an older version.

-- Test new software on a few computers to ensure there are no bugs affecting you.
+- Test new software on a few devices to ensure there are no bugs that might affect you.

 - Wait a few months after the release of new software before purchasing.
 This gives others time to find and iron out any bugs.